capnproto/capnproto/doc/rpc.md

 want to call a method on the result of another call, i.e. `foo().bar()`.
 With any traditional RPC system, this will require two network round trips.
 With Cap'n Proto, it takes only one.
-In fact, you can chain any number of such calls together -- with diamond dependencies and everything -- and Cap'n Proto will collapse them all into one call.
+In fact, you can chain any number of such calls together -- with diamond dependencies and everything -- and Cap'n Proto will collapse them all into one round trip.

 By now you can probably imagine how it works:  if you execute `bar(foo())`, the client sends two messages to the server, one saying "Please execute foo()", and a second saying "Please execute